aaronhurt/zfs-replicate/README.md

 ## Datasets to replicate.
 These must be zfs paths not mount points.
 ## The format general format is "source:destination".
 The source is always
 ## considered authoritative.
 This holds true for reconciliation attempts with
-## the "FORCE_FALLBACK" and "FORCE_PRUNE" options describe below as well.
+## the "ALLOW_RECONCILIATION" option described below as well.
-## This script will NEVER modify the source as a means to prevent a failure.
-## The "FORCE_FALLBACK" and "FORCE_PRUNE" options only affect the destination.
 ##
 ## Examples replicating a local source to a remote destination (PUSH):
 ##   - sourcePool/sourceDataset:destinationPool@host